haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Armor Class 10 in humanoid form, 11 (natural armor) in bear and hybrid form Hit Points 135 (18d8 + 54)
 Speed 30 ft.
 (40 ft., climb 30 ft. in bear or hybrid form)
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 326

   STR DEX CON INT WIS CHA
 19 (+4) 10 (+0) 17 (+3) 11 (+0) 12 (+1) 12 (+1) Skills Perception +7